gitirana/To-do/README.md

 If you want to use the application, access [Netlify](https://rockeatseat-todo.netlify.app/).

 <h4 align="center">
-	🚧  To do 🚀 In progress...  🚧
+	🚧  To do ✅ Completed!  🚧
 </h4>

 <h3>Author</h3>